Bananalyzer/freyr-intro/instructions/rubric.md

   - [ ] One or more paragraphs of text (if student has no previous work experience)
 - [ ] Webpage contains "Skills" section with the following:
   - [ ] Level-two heading
-  - [ ] List of skills in a styled grid or flexbox layout (inserted via JavaScript)
+  - [ ] List of skills in a styled grid copyor flexbox layout (inserted via JavaScript)
 - [ ] Webpage contains "Projects" section with the following:
   - [ ] Level-two heading
   - [ ] List of public repositories retrieved from GitHub API via Fetch